 - Gender and Relationships»

-An Adjustment of Status Interview is the culmination of the journey to becoming a permanent resident in the US.
+A USCIS Interview for Adjustment of Status is the culmination of the journey to becoming a permanent resident in the US.
 As such, it can be a stressful moment to prepare for, especially since it seems like you need to bring half your house along with you.
-To help ease the process, here is a clear-cut list of what you will be told to bring, and what you will most likely need.
+To help ease the process of your USCIS interview, here is a clear-cut list of what you will be told to bring, and what you will most likely need.

 Forms You Will Need